Ali-Doggaz/Ali-Doggaz/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m a GCP certified Data Engineer, working as an AI & Backend Developer (working student)
+- 👨🏽‍💻 I’m a GCP certified Data Engineer, working as an AI & Backend Developer (working student) at Fiasco GmbH (Germany);
-- 👨🏽‍💻 I'm also a 4th year software engineering student at INSAT, Tunisia
+- 👨🏽‍💻 I'm also a 4th year software engineering student at INSAT, Tunisia;
-- 🌱 I am certified in CyberSec basic tools and techniques by THM and HTB;
+- 🌱 I am certified in CyberSecurity by THM and HTB;
 - 👯 I’m looking to collaborate on my [cybersecurity guide for beginners](https://github.com/Ali-Doggaz/CyberSecurity_Guide) 🤝;
 - 🤔 I’m curious about pentesting, might pursue a certification soon!;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Random-Fact: I loved the TV Show "Lupin", you should give it a try and watch it!
-You won't regret it!
+- ⚡️ Random-Fact: I loved the TV Show "Lupin", you should give it a try!
 - 📫 How to reach me: alidoggaz51@gmail.com;

 **Languages and Tools:**